XieJJ99/brotli.net/README.md

 ```

 ## Legacy version
-For .net framework 2/4 which does not support .net standard 2, you can use version v1.0.19.
+For .net framework below v4.5.0, you can use version v1.0.19.